ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 There is still that one linked page, but currently I'm dismissing it as an anomaly.
 Gov.uk is intended to be accessible and accurate, and in this case I suspect that accessibility triumphed over accuracy, and/or someone just made a mistake while writing it.

 I worry that I'm simply ignoring contarary evidence here, but consider: the government publishes a list of things.
 It doesn't put things on the list just for being essential, or deny them from the list for being nonessential.
 It doesn't correlate very well with what most people would consider essential.
-I can only find one place where the government comes close to describing it as a list of essential things, and that's in a descriptive context, not normative.
+I can only find one place where the government comes close to describing it as a list of essential things, and that's in a descriptive context, not a binding one.

 If it doesn't look like a duck, quack like a duck, or fly like a duck...